fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 </Button>
 ```

-the _Button_ component is rendered so that its root component is react-router-dom's _Link_ which receives its path as prop field _to_.
+the _Button_ component is rendered so that its root component is react-router-dom's _Link_ which receives its path as the prop field _to_.

 The code for the navigation bar is the following: